 The Climate Change Authority Act 2011 appoints the Chief Scientist as an ex officio Member of the Climate Change Authority.
 The current Chief Scientist, Professor Ian Chubb AC, began his three-year term on 23 May 2011.
 Professor Chubb has had a distinguished career in higher education and research and recently retired after a decade as vice-chancellor of the Australian National University.
 A neuroscientist by training, he has co-authored some 70 full papers and co-edited one book all related to his research.
 He later took on leadership roles in university administration and sector advocacy bodies.
 Professor Chubb has previously been named the ACT's Australian of the Year for his contribution to higher education.

 Dr Williams has worked as an economist in the public sector for over 30 years.
 She was Under Secretary for the Victorian Department of Treasury and Finance (DTF) and prior to this appointment was Deputy Secretary, Economic and Financial Policy in DTF.
-Dr Williams is now working as an economic consultant, having left full-time employment in May 2011.
-She has held positions at the Productivity Commission, the Bureau of Labour Market Research and the Bureau of Immigration, Multicultural and Population Research.
+Dr Williams is now working as an economic consultant and board member, having left full-time employment in May 2011.
+She has held senior positions in both the Victorian and Federal Governments, including at the (Victorian) Departments of Premier and Cabinet, and Industry, and the (Federal) Productivity Commission, the Bureau of Labour Market Research and the Bureau of Immigration, Multicultural and Population Research.
 Dr Williams holds a Master of Arts from the University of Melbourne and a Master of Science (Econometrics and Mathematical Economics) from the London School of Economics.
 She completed a PhD at Monash University.
-She is a member of the Board of the University of Melbourne's Faculty of Business and Economics, a Fellow of the Institute of Public Administration Australia, secretary of Athletics International (Australia), member of the Australia and New Zealand School of Government Research Committee, and a member of the Economic Society of Australia (Victorian Branch).
+She is a member of the Board of the University of Melbourne's Faculty of Business and Economics and Melbourne University Sport, a Fellow of the Institute of Public Administration Australia and of St Hilda’s College, and Vice President of Athletics International (Australia).

-Professor Karoly is Professor of Climate Science in the University of Melbourne's School of Earth Sciences.
+Professor Karoly is Professor of Atmospheric Science in the University of Melbourne's School of Earth Sciences.
 His research expertise is in climate variability and climate change, including greenhouse climate change, stratospheric ozone depletion and interannual climate variations due to El Niño-Southern Oscillation.
-Professor Karoly was Chair of the Premier of Victoria's Climate Change Reference Group during 2008-09 and was invited to join the Australian Government's High Level Coordinating Group on Climate Change Science at the end of 2009.
-Since 2011 he has been a member of the Science Advisory Panel of the Australian Climate Commission, as well as the Joint Scientific Committee of the WMO/ICSU World Climate Research Programme.
+Professor Karoly was Chair of the Premier of Victoria's Climate Change Reference Group during 2008-09 and a member of the Australian Government's High Level Coordinating Group on Climate Change Science during 2009-2011.
+Since 2011 he has been a member of the Science Advisory Panel of the Australian Climate Commission.
 Professor Karoly is also a member of the Wentworth Group of Concerned Scientists and the Australian Academy of Sciences' National Committee on Earth System Science.

-Professor Quiggin is Hinkley Visiting Professor at Johns Hopkins University and an Australian Research Council Federation fellow at the University of Queensland.
+Professor Quiggin is an Australian Laureate Fellow at the University of Queensland.
 He studied at the Australian National University, obtaining bachelor's degrees in Arts and Economics and a master's degree in Economics, and was awarded his PhD from the University of New England in 1988.
-He has held academic positions at the Australian National University, James Cook University, the University of Maryland, the University of Sydney and the University of Queensland and was a board member of the Queensland Competition Authority.
+He has held academic positions at the Australian National University, James Cook University, the University of Maryland, the University of Sydney, Johns Hopkins University and the University of Queensland and was a board member of the Queensland Competition Authority.
 Professor Quiggin is among the top 500 economists in the world according to IDEAS/Respect and is best known for his work on utility theory.
 Professor Quiggin has frequently been recognised for his research, including twice receiving Federation Fellowships from the Australian Research Council.
 His most recent book, Zombie Economics: How Dead Ideas Still Walk among Us, was published in October 2010 from Princeton University Press.
 Professor Quiggin is a Fellow of the Econometric Society and in 2011 received the Distinguished Fellow Award of the Economic Society of Australia.